BellaTatts/Digital-writing-folio/Week 3.md

 **Signifying Harmonics and Playability**
 Digital poetry expands the boundaries of textuality by integrating visual, auditory, and interactive elements.
 This multimodal approach requires active participation from the reader or user, who engages with the work through interaction, thus co-creating the poetic experience.

-Memmott's chapter challenges traditional literary criticism by presenting digital poetry as a dynamic and evolving field that defies simple categorization.
+Memmott's chapter challenges traditional literary criticism by presenting digital poetry as a dynamic and evolving field that defies simple categorisation.
 It calls for a more nuanced understanding that appreciates the technological, performative, and individual aspects of digital poetic works.

 References